girishji/tmr-keyboard/notes/notes.md

   needed, this is distance from the top of key)
 - bottom depression may not be necessary (over engineering), just use a thin rubber tape if needed
+- gateron: bottom of switch to center column height = 3.7mm (6.2 - 2.5)
+  smaller posts are 3mm, total height from lip is 6.2mm. drill a hole of depth 1.5mm (2.5mm - 1.2mm (for components) + 0.2mm (gap)) +  and leave 1.5mm
+  (plastic bottom) for the blind hole.
+Elsewhere bottom is 3mm.
+- kailh switch has a wider post which makes 12g spring stick. try 12g mx spring.
+- usb vias: Keep return path continuity: a solid reference plane beneath the traces (no splits under the via region).
+If a trace crosses a plane split, the return current has to detour and that creates noise.
+- https://www.youtube.com/watch?v=JxzSpaMoQR0: since there is no force on pcb if you use 1.5mm spacer (or 1.5mm smtso), you can either use smtso on plate (made of fr4) or on pcb.

 ----------------------------------------------------------------------